appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-08-08-working-with-Halt-Resume.md

 3) [Deploy and Execute the Process flow](/processflow/deploying-and-executing-processfloww/) after covering all other configurations.

-The above flow is based on the scenario provided below.
+The flow is based on the scenario explained above.
 Listed below are some of the scenarios that will help you implement business specific process flows using Halt-Resume node.

 4) [Snapshot](/processflow/snapshot-processflow/) will provide you with the clear details of the sync process executed using Halt and Resume.